sforsayeth/OzSTAR-User-Guide/docs/source/2-ozstar/Modules.rst

 Environment Modules
 ====================

-`Environment modules <http://modules.sourceforge.net/>`_ allow for dynamically modifying ones shell environment to provide access to required packages.
+`Environment modules <http://modules.sourceforge.net/>`_ allow for dynamically modifying ones shell environment to provide access to required software packages.
 Managing your environment manually can be cumbersome, using modules is highly recommended and is standard practice on OzSTAR.

 The structure of a module command is:
 ::